 Delay with prescribing treatment on admission

 Increased errors due to lack of information available

-An area where letters and reports are generated electronically using current details pertaining to that referral and search features to search for information that is stored in healthcare record/databases.
-In order to generate the letter the user must first identify the patient that needs referring.
-In the community patients are identified using the NHS Number and in the hospital the patient is identified using the Hospital Number.
-Once the patient is identified, the patient demographic information, medical history and current medications which are already stored in healthcare record databases are displayed.
-Information that is needed to complete the referral letter are the current information, these are as following:
+An area where letters and reports are generated electronically using current details of that referral and search features to search for information that is stored in healthcare records/databases.
+To generate the letter the user must first identify the patient that needs referring.
+In the community, patients are identified using the NHS Number, and in the hospital, the patient is identified using the Hospital Number.
+Once the patient is identified, the patient demographic information, medical history, and current medications which are already stored in healthcare record databases are displayed.
+Information that is needed to complete the referral letter is the current information, these are as follows:

 Date and time of referral

 Details of the person making referral & their location

 Details of the person accepting the referral (the receiver), their location, and contact details

 Present signs and symptoms